 A major strength of the cohort is that all participants complete the same measurements, regardless of whether they are experiencing Long COVID, which improves the validity of the measurements and comparisons with those who fully recovered.
 The LIINC team has also banked thousands of biospecimens prior to the availability of SARS-CoV-2 vaccines and treatments, the emergence of new variants, and the rising frequency of re-infections.

 LIINC has already shared over 20,000 biospecimens across dozens of research collaborations focused on post-COVID conditions.
 LIINC samples and clinical data are currently being used to evaluate multiple mechanisms of Long COVID: SARS-CoV-2 viral and antigen persistence, aberrant humoral and cellular immunity, inflammation, genetics, autoimmunity, microvascular dysfunction, microbial translocation, and the contributions of other chronic viral infections (e.g., EBV, CMV, HIV).
-Ongoing support of LIINC will allow this biospecimen collection and sharing to continue over the next 2 years, facilitating yet more collaborative research via the LCRC and other collaborators that should delineate key Long COVID biomarkers and therapeutic candidates.
+Ongoing support of LIINC is allowing this biospecimen collection and sharing to continue over the next 2 years, facilitating yet more collaborative research via the LCRC and other collaborators that should delineate key Long COVID biomarkers and therapeutic candidates.